 - At the same time, the project, in cooperation with the India component of the BMU project "Global Carbon Market", is supporting the MoEFCC in the conceptualization and development of a GHG footprint app for mobile phones.

-- The framework for setting up an Indian-European Expert Group on Climate Science and Policy Advice is under development.
+- The framework for setting up an Indian-European Expert Group on Climate Science and Policy Advice was developed.
 The aim of the expert group will be to advise on the process of policy formulation in India in order to strengthen networking between climate science, policy and practice actors.